shanemmattner/Embedded_Electronics_Course/_sources/chapter_01/02_LED_circuit_pot.md

 ### Part 2

-Open the `Labador Espotek` software
+Place a jumper in the Open the `Labador Espotek` software, set the

 **video of hooking up the scope and starting up the software**